Keyaan-07/USB-PD-Power-Module/JOURNAL.md

 Now time to work on other things like writing README.md and writing total time on top and writing BOM and all that

+# May 29 2025
+Shit, i cant find any DC barrel jack connectors on LCSC and i made a mistake selecting the footprint of the regulator ic, so i got to change some stuff up😭
+# time spent today: 30 mins